 Our team culture trusts employees to use their own discretion when they need to use the policy.
 We also know that fear of judgment and the administrative burden of providing evidence of need has historically prevented employees from fully taking advantage of otherwise generous policies (pregnancy loss or mental health leave policies, for instance).

-All employees deserve compassion
+3. All employees deserve compassion

 Regardless of tenure, all full- and part-time employees are eligible for compassionate leave at Cocoon, because life doesn’t wait for you to accrue time off.
 This is true of all of our leave policies.
 While the majority of our team members live in California, we do have several remote employees across the United States.
 Rapidly changing state laws mean that our employees are not necessarily guaranteed safe, equitable medical care.
 The health and safety of our team and their families is our greatest priority.
 That’s why included in our compassionate leave policy is additional support for employees seeking appropriate, equitable medical care outside of their home state.
 This may include abortion care, racially-concordant care, or gender affirming care for our employees or their family.

-Compassionate leave policy language
+Compassionate leave policy example text

 We believe employees should have access to paid, protected time off for pivotal life events that may fall outside of traditional leave types like parental and medical leaves.
 We believe it is important to empower our employees to make important life and self-care decisions privately and free from judgment or pressure.
 This policy explicitly acknowledges that we will interpret and apply our unlimited PTO policy in a manner such that no employee will be required to disclose the reasons for their absence to their colleagues, manager, or company leadership when their absence is for a compassionate leave purpose.
 The following outlines our vision for how we will implement this important benefit in any instance when employees need it: